raspberrypilearning/bike-gloves/en/step_2.md

 ![A 10 µF capacitor with the long leg in J13 and short leg in J15](images/LED_555-2.png){:width="450px"}

-The 555 will oscillate, but you will no notice this until it is connected to an LED.

 --- /task ---

 ### Add the LED and resistor